 - In Sengoku Basara 2, Mitsuhide Akechi has a personal item that, if equipped, auto performs his Basara attack upon losing all of his life.
 His innate element allows him to steal health from any opponent he hits, which means he basically has a shot at self-resurrection.

 - Ghost Trick's titular ghost tricks are granted upon death under a certain condition.
 The recipient's soul is free to move around between objects, and among several possible ghost powers like object manipulation, there's the ability to go back in time 4 minutes before someone's death in order to avert it.
 This doesn't work on the recipient's own body of course.

-- Ryu's dragon transformation in Breath of Fire: Dragon Quarter is firstly activated when Bosch stabs him.
+- In Breath of Fire: Dragon Quarter, Ryu's dragon transformation is firstly activated when Bosch stabs him.

 - Bravely Default includes the unlockable Dark Knight ability "See you in hell!", a quadruple-powered multitargeted attack which triggers upon the defeat of the user, and which cannot combo with Reraise.
 Be thankful the enemy dark knight doesn't have it equipped.